TD 05F intensifies into a Tropical Cyclone

 January 30, 2021 7:30 am

-As at 6am today Tropical Depression 05F intensified into a category one Tropical Cyclone.
+As at 6am today, Tropical Depression 05F has intensified into a category one Tropical Cyclone named Ana.

-Fiji Meteorological Service Senior Forecaster Saki Waibuta says TC Ana is expected to move closer to the Fiji group and is currently located 350km Northwest of Nadi.
+Fiji Meteorological Service Senior Forecaster Sakeasi Rabitu says TC Ana is expected to move closer to the Fiji group and is currently located 350km Northwest of Nadi.

-Waibuta says Fijians should prepare for more heavy rain, flooding and damaging winds as Tropical Depression 05F has intensified.
+Rabitu says Fijians should prepare for more heavy rain, flooding and damaging winds as TC Ana has intensified.

 He adds based on the current projections by the Nadi Weather Office, the centre of the potential cyclone is expected to pass over the Yasawa and Mamanuca Group later this afternoon.